This post contains affiliate links.

 Instructions

 - Base: Heat oil over medium heat in a large saute pan or pot.
-Add onion, garlic, pepper, and roma tomatoes, cooking until pepper is soft, about 5 minutes.
+Add onion, garlic, peppers, and roma tomatoes, cooking until the peppers are soft, about 5 minutes.
 Add tomato paste and cook for another 2 minutes.

 - Bulgur: Add bulgur and water, stir to combine, cover, and let simmer for 15 to 20 minutes until water is absorbed and bulgur is tender (add more water ½ cup at a time if bulgur is still tough).
 Season with salt and pepper.